ON AVERAGE, BLACK STUDENTS IN AMERICAN SCHOOLS ARE

 DR. CHARLES BELL

-Dr. Charles Bell is an assistant professor in the Department of Criminal Justice Sciences at Illinois State University.
+Dr. Charles Bell is a Detroit native and an assistant professor in the Department of Criminal Justice Sciences at Illinois State University.
 He is a recipient of the American Society of Criminology Ruth D. Peterson Fellowship.
 His research focuses on understanding how Black students and parents perceive school discipline and its impact on academic achievement, social status, relationships with educators, parent employment, and perceptions of metal detectors, school guards, and law enforcement officers.
 Dr. Bell also examines educators' experiences with violence in school settings.